keithweaver/Android-Samples/Basics/NOTES.md

 use Alt to view drop down options to import libraries when something is red.
 So Alt, it will highlight the first option, arrows to navigate or enter to accept.

+Need to install the SDK's and stuff.

+How to record a Android screen

 ## Log

 Log isn't `console.log` but `log.i('test','test')`